TriplyDB/Documentation/docs/triply-etl/getting-started/index.md

 3. Transpile the code with `./node_modules/.bin/tsc`

-4. Run the pipeline with `yarn ratt main.js`
+4. Run the pipeline with `yarn etl main.js`

 The TriplyETL script will give you a link to the uploaded dataset.
 This dataset contains the following graph content: